Aggtaa/nats-micro-js/README.md

 Full interoperability with to-be-released nastcli v0.0.36 that adds `nats micro info`, `nats micro stats` and `nats micro ping` commands

+It also support service schema discovery which is not (yet?) supported by `nats micro`

 ### Limitations / TODO

 1. No multi-reply support yet.

 When you send a message you will be getting exactly one response (or a timeout error)

-2. No microservice and endpoint name validation
+2. No load balancing yet
-3. (WIP) Zod library is used for method arguments and result typing.
-However:
-4. No actual validation is implemented yet.
-5. No microservice interface discovery is specified in the current version of `nats micro` protocol thus method interface cannot be discovered over NATS yet.

 ### Usage